hundredyearfarms/Hundred-Year-Farm-Project/README.md

 **OWNERS**

 Nancy and Brenon both grew up on small farms.
-Brenon worked in the development and manufacture of distributed co-generation power systems and later in the engineering of large public utilities.
+Brenon worked in the development and manufacture of distributed co-generation power systems and later in the engineering of public utilities.
 Nancy managed projects for new technology product development and hardware prototyping.
 Both have developed a keen interest in the relationship between secure communities, housing, and biodiversity in this time of changing climate and technology.

 You can email the project at hund---yearfar-s @ protonmail.com.